multiversx/mx-sdk-nestjs/packages/monitoring/README.md

 `doHttpRequest() execution time: 100ms, CPU time: 1ms` `doSomethingCpuIntensive() execution time: 20ms, CPU time 18ms`

-*Note that a big execution time does not necessarly have impact on the CPU load of the application, that means that while waiting for an HTTP request for example, the Javascript thread can process things.
-That is not the case for CPU time.
-When a method consumes a lot of CPU time, Javascript will not be able to process other things meanwhile and it can freeze until the CPU consuming task is done.*
+*Note that a big execution time does not necessarly have impact on the CPU load of the application, that means that for exemple while waiting for an HTTP request for example, the Javascript thread can process other things.
+That is not the case for CPU time because when a method consumes a lot of CPU time, Javascript will not be able to process other things meanwhile and it can freeze until the CPU consuming task is done.*

 ---

 ## Interceptors
-The package provides a series of [Nestjs Interceptors](https://docs.nestjs.com/interceptors) which will automatically log and set the CPU duration and overall duration for each request in a prom histogram ready to be scrapped by Prometheus.
+The package provides a series of [Nestjs Interceptors](https://docs.nestjs.com/interceptors) which will automatically log and set the CPU and overall duration for each request in a prom histogram ready to be scrapped by Prometheus.

-`LoggingInterceptor` interceptor is responsable for setting in a prometheus histogram the request execution time of each request.
-See [Performance Profiler](#performance-profiler).
+`LoggingInterceptor` interceptor will set in a prometheus histogram the request execution time of each request using [performance profilers](#performance-profiler).

-`RequestCpuTimeInterceptor` interceptor is responsable for setting in a prometheus histogram the request CPU execution time of each request.
-See [Cpu Profiler](#cpu-profiler).
+`RequestCpuTimeInterceptor` interceptor will set in a prometheus histogram the request CPU execution time of each request using [cpu profiler](#cpu-profiler).

 *Both interceptors expect as an argument an instance of `metricsService` class.*